 Please Note: Tufts University issues all student account credits through electronic disbursement.
-In order to avoid a delay in receiving your refund, you must select a refund disbursement method through Tufts eRefund (BankMobile).
+In order to avoid a delay in receiving your refund, you must select a refund disbursement method through the "Manage my erefund" tab in SIS.
 Visit BankMobile to learn more about this service and Tufts' contract with BankMobile.

 Living Expense Refunds From Federal Title IV Funds (most commonly, Stafford and Perkins Loans)

 Federal regulations require that we refund to you all federal aid in excess of allowable charges.
 However, we recommend that you sign your Title IV authorization in order for us to apply your federal aid to all of your charges.
 Granting this authorization will help prevent outstanding balances from remaining on your account after a refund is processed.

 Allowable charges include: tuition and mandatory fees that is contracted through Tufts University.